2 -12 pax

-Lively exciting cultures of the Sherpa, the highlanders of Everest is interwoven with the Buddhism religion of age-old heritage.
+Lively exciting cultures of the Sherpa, the highlanders of Everest are interwoven with the Buddhism religion of age-old heritage.

-Walking into lovely Sherpa villages adorned with colorful religious monuments and prayer walls and spinning wheels.
+Walking into lovely Sherpa villages adorned with colorful religious monuments prayer walls and spinning wheels.

 Located within Sagarmatha National Park enriched with rare flora/fauna, the park is designated in UNESCO World Heritage Sites.

 From Lukla to Gorakshep, near Everest base camp where one can find nice and cozy accommodation with a comprehensive food menu.